kola-er/emoji-RESTful-api/README.md

 [![Build Status](https://travis-ci.org/andela-kerinoso/emoji-RESTful-api.svg)](https://github.com/andela-kerinoso/emoji-RESTful-api)

 A RESTful API for emoji storage and management.
 This API is managed by a simple but secured token-based authentication.
+Enjoy using [naijamoji](http://naijamoji.herokuapp.com/)

 ## Installation